A new yellow Hesperaloe parviflora peeks around a Yucca rostrata in the lower garden.

 A foliage-only combo: paleleaf yucca (Y. pallida) and ghost plant (Graptopetalum paraguayense) in the purple pot, with ‘Cream de Mint’ pittosporum and the loropetalum.

 I love green-and-white striped ‘Sparkler’ sedge, which grows well in the root-clogged dry soil around live oaks.
 What a beautiful plant.

 This is the long view of the lower garden, where exposed slabs of limestone form a natural path.
 Texas persimmon (Diospyros texana) in the foreground and live oak in the background are part of my garden’s canopy of trees.

 And just for fun, here’s a new piece of garden art.
 My sister and her wife gave me this dynamic ribbon sculpture from Joshua’s Native Plants in Houston for my birthday.
 I hung it from one of the live oaks, where I can admire its bold color and form at eye level.

-So what sort of foliage is making you happy in your March garden?
-Please join me for Foliage Follow-Up, giving foliage plants their due on the day after Bloom Day.
+This is my October post for Foliage Follow-Up.
+Fellow bloggers, what leafy loveliness is going on in your garden this month?
+Please join me in giving foliage its due on the day after Bloom Day.
 Leave a link to your post in a comment below.
 I really appreciate it if you’ll also link to my post in your own — sharing link love!
 If you can’t post so soon after Bloom Day, no worries.
 Just leave your link when you get to it.
-I look forward to seeing your foliage faves!
+I look forward to seeing your foliage faves.